chinapedia/wikipedia.abstract.en/Page/Grand_Unified_Theory.md

 Unification of matter particles

-SU(5)_representation_of_fermions.png

 SU(5)

-Georgi-Glashow_charges.svgs, weak hypercharges, and strong charges for particles in the SU(5) model, rotated by the predicted weak mixing angle, showing electric charge roughly along the vertical.
+s, weak hypercharges, and strong charges for particles in the SU(5) model, rotated by the predicted weak mixing angle, showing electric charge roughly along the vertical.
 In addition to Standard Model particles, the theory includes twelve colored X bosons, responsible for proton decay.]]

 is the simplest GUT.
 The smallest simple Lie group which contains the standard model, and upon which the first Grand Unified Theory was based, is